cloudflare/pint/docs/configuration.md

   It's highly recommended that all URIs point to Prometheus servers with identical configuration, otherwise pint checks might return unreliable results and potential false positives.
+- `headers` - a list of HTTP headers that will be set on all requests for this Prometheus server.
 - `timeout` - timeout to be used for API requests.
 Defaults to 2 minutes.
 - `concurrency` - how many concurrent requests can pint send to this Prometheus server.
   Optional, defaults to 16.